MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 Ideation is hard.
 Having one hour sessions to come up with a really good idea doesn't feel like the best way to tackle things.
 It's like trying to cook a really good meal but you can only add a new ingredient to the mix once a week.

 Ideation as a set of context switched brainstorming activities does not flow enough for my liking.
+I want a block of continuous time to come up with a really good idea.

-#### How I think ideation work
+### My ideal hackathon

 **Who should be involved?**